andreacrofts/spectrum-plugin/README.md

 Spectrum
 ========

 A dynamic &amp; colourful jQuery plugin perfect for adding subtle colour transitions to your web applications.
+View Spectrum live at www.andreacrofts.codes/spectrum.

 ### First Things First
 Download jquery.spectrum.js and place the file into the JavaScript folder in your directory.
 The root path should look something like this: